HubitatCommunity/AirQuality-AirNow/README.md

 Visit any of the Web Services documentation pages (e.g. Forecast by Zip Code) and look for Your API Key: in the top right of the page.

 It should be a string of hexadecimal characters in the format XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX.
-If you see your API key simply listed as GUEST, that's not it.
-The main AirNow Web Services index page currently has a bug that shows this as the key even when logged in.
-Try one of the subpages.
+If you see your API key simply listed as GUEST, that's not it. (<i>The main AirNow Web Services index page currently has a bug that shows this as the key even when logged in.
+Try one of the subpages.</i>)

 Save your key somewhere - you will need it in the Driver.